There are many complicated options for intelligent automation in financial processes. As a result, navigating the tech landscape is tricky.

 Whether you use an attended (human initiated) or unattended (rules-based) bot, it requires highly structured data - either onscreen or in text-based files.

-Big Tip: The best scenario for using RPA in finance and B2B data integration is when you have people manually entering data from one system into another.
+Big Tip: The best scenario for using intelligent automation in finance and B2B data integration is when you have people manually entering data from one system into another.

 If you have a lot of rekeying going on, prioritize the most error-prone tasks first.